Optimal tests for continuous-variable quantum teleportation and photodetectors: Quantifying the performance of continuous-variable quantum teleportation

-We now argue that the optimization in \eqref{eq:fid-cv-tel-abstract2-supp} can be further restricted to pure states that are entangled superpositions of twin-Fock states, satisfying the energy constraint.
-Let $\phi_A = \tr_R(\phi_{RA})$.
+where $\phi_{RA}$ is a pure state.
+We now argue that the optimization in \eqref{eq:fid-cv-tel-abstract2-supp} can be further restricted to pure states that are entangled superpositions of twin Fock states, satisfying the energy constraint.
+Let $\phi_{RA}$ be an arbitrary state satisfying the energy constraint, and set $\phi_A = \tr_R(\phi_{RA})$.
 Consider the following phase averaging of $\phi_A$:

-where $\lambda_n^2 = \langle n \vert \phi_A \vert n \rangle$.
+where $p_n = \langle n \vert \phi_A \vert n \rangle$.